-Physics at Marlborough is delivered by Physics A Level specialists, making them experts in the field.
+"There is a reason for everything" and that reason is usually Physics.
+Physics at Marlborough is delivered by Physics A Level specialists, with a wealth of experience.
 We are a well-resourced Science Faculty with a passionate staff who strive to make Physics come alive!

 Minimum Mathematics skills include the ability to rearrange formulae and to plot and interpret line graphs.
 The study of AS Mathematics is preferable but by no means essential.
 Investigative skills are important, as are problem-solving skills.
 This will include the interpretation and manipulation of data.
 You will need to be able to think logically.
 You should be able to work independently as well as part of a team.